Lost Memory of Skin: Reception

-Adaptations

 In a 2012 interview with George Stroumboulopoulos, Banks revealed that an unnamed Hollywood director was interested in adapting the novel for film:

 I just got an email from a director I really respect and admire who'd just finished the book and said, 'I wanna make this movie.'
 We'll see.
 I have a feeling getting that one financed is going to be really tricky.
 I think it'd be more easily done on... cable TV now.
 You can do more daring things—darker, more ambiguous stories—[on cable TV].

-As of 2023, no film or television adaptation has been released.
+As of 2026, no film or television adaptation has been released.